Design a network using Cisco ONP

 ![]() Note |

-By default, the system release of the Excel imported network is 11.0. |
+By default, the system release of the Excel-imported network is 11.0. |

 ![]() Note |

-From Release 5.0, Cisco ONP supports import of networks created using CX UPT via Cisco ONP Import Excel option.
-CX UPT does not populate the DWDMChannel Type and Add/Drop Type values in the Excel sheet.
+From Release 5.0, Cisco ONP supports import of networks created using UPT via Cisco ONP Import Excel option.
+UPT does not populate the DWDMChannel Type and Add/Drop Type values in the Excel sheet.
 If the values are not found in the Excel sheet, then Cisco ONP picks the default options.
 By default, DWDMChannel Type is NCS1004_QPSK_SP_16QAM_200G_27%SDFEC_60GBd and Add/Drop Type is Colored.
 We recommend you to check the DWDMChannel Type and Add/Drop Type values before importing the Excel sheet into Cisco ONP to avoid any discrepancies. |

 ![]() Note |

-Transponders are not supported as part of Export/Import Excel.
-When you export an existing network with transponder card forced, the exported Excel sheet will have the Traffic type set to Pluggable Card in DWDMChannels/MediaChannels tab.
-Make necessary changes in the exported Excel sheet before you import it into Cisco ONP. |
+Transponders are not supported as part of Export or Import Excel.
+When you export an existing network with transponder card forced, the exported Excel sheet will have the Traffic type set to Pluggable Card in DWDMChannels or MediaChannels tab.
+Edit the exported Excel sheet before you import it into Cisco ONP. |

 Before you begin